Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 Additional features may be available with certain Clover models, especially if you choose to use the Clover app market to download specific apps.

-The Vital systems also offer both stationary POS solutions and portable options.
+Like Clover, the Vital systems offer both stationary POS solutions and portable options.
 We’re big on POS apps that don’t lock you in to one specific processor.
 Vital runs on TSYS’s platform, which means you can use it with any processing company that works with TSYS.
 (And there are a lot!)

 Like the Clover, the downside is that it can’t be reprogrammed.
 Just be sure that you’re planning to stick with your processor for a while when you purchase a Vital system.